Search

 This unavoidable interdependence raises a host of issues, in both our personal practice and our roles as advocates and activists attempting to reduce suffering in the world at large.
 How might we relate to the “bad guys” with equanimity and compassion?
 How might we understand their seemingly inexplicable perspectives?
 How might we interact with them, when necessary, in ways that reduce suffering rather than replicate systems of violence and harm?
 Is it worthwhile engaging with them directly in the hopes that they might eventually be part of the “solution” or are such attempts merely wastes of our finite personal and collective time, energy, and resources?

-In this deep dive into the topic, we will view the predicament of “bad guys” through a range of lenses – Buddhist, evolutionary, developmental, psychological, strategic – with the hopes of gaining new insights into how we might better relate, on behalf of both people and planet, to those who cause so much harm.
+In this deep dive into the topic, participants explored the predicament of “bad guys” through a range of lenses – Buddhist, evolutionary, developmental, psychological, strategic – with the hopes of gaining new insights into how one might better relate, on behalf of both people and planet, to those who cause so much harm.

 Kevin Gallagher